 The Valheim Patch 0.213.3 which developer Iron Gate recently pushed to the Public Test Branch may have broken your away-from-keyboard (AFK) Egg farm.
 This post will show you a quick modification to fix it and restore your factory farm to its highest output.

 The main issue is that existing egg farms rely on the large distance between the Hen and the Egg it lays.
 This allowed the Egg to spawn outside of the coop and fall far enough that it no longer counts toward the Egg limit.

 The Patch reduced the spawn distance so that Eggs are laid directly below the Hen, instead.
 Eggs will collect on the floor of your coop without falling.
 The task is to modify the design to allow eggs to fall again.

 AFK Egg Farm Redesign

 The fix is very simple.
-However, you may need to modify the position of your coup and possibly anything connected to the coup, such as egg shoots and hatcheries below.
-If you haven’t already, build a typical Egg farm up to the point that you are ready to place the coup where the laying Hens will reside.
+However, you may need to modify the position of your coop and possibly anything connected to the coop, such as egg shoots and hatcheries below.
+If you haven’t already, build a typical Egg farm up to the point that you are ready to place the coop where the laying Hens will reside.

 Build your 2×1 (or 3×1 or longer) trough, as usual.
 However, make sure to use 1×1 Wood Floors as a base, and place Wood Beams along the outer edges of the Wood Floors.
 It is also a good idea to rotate the Wood Walls so that the smooth side is on the inside.
 The other side will collide more with hatching Chickens and increase the chance they spawn outside the trough.